Stopping criteria

 is_finished!(problem::Problem, algorithm::Algorithm, state::State, stopping_criterion::StoppingCriterion, stopping_criterion_state::StoppingCriterionState)Indicate whether an Algorithm solving Problem is finished having reached a certain State.
 The variant with three arguments by default extracts the StoppingCriterion and its StoppingCriterionState and their actual checks are performed in the implementation with five arguments.

-The mutating variant does alter the stopping_criterion_state and and should only be called once per iteration, the other one merely inspects the current status without mutation.
+The mutating variant alters the stopping_criterion_state and is only called once per iteration, the other one merely inspects the current status without mutation.

 is_finished(problem::Problem, algorithm::Algorithm, state::State, stopping_criterion::StoppingCriterion, stopping_criterion_state::StoppingCriterionState)